 Your physical body, your personality, your beliefs, & your societal roles.
 These are the components that make you the person that you are, right?
 Well not exactly.
-While you may come to believe that you are a combination of these physical and mental characteristics, the truth is that you not.
+While you may come to believe that you are a combination of these physical and mental characteristics, the truth is that you are not.
 In fact, you are much more.

 At this level, which is beyond the ego, blissfulness doesn’t waver and happiness doesn’t subside.
 Since the deepest desire of every human being is to find lasting levels of fulfillment, it should be everyone’s primary objective to start living from this place.

-Fortunately, by exploring the wisdom found within the eastern spiritual traditions of Hinduism and Buddhism, we can gain an understanding of how we come to associate with the ego, or the false sense of ‘I.’ With this knowledge in hand, we can then begin to dissociate ourselves from this part of our being and move towards living from the only place where true happiness is consistent.
+Fortunately, by exploring the wisdom found within the eastern spiritual traditions of Hinduism and Buddhism, we can gain an understanding of how we come to associate with the ego or the false sense of ‘I.’ With this knowledge in hand, we can then begin to dissociate ourselves from this part of our being and move towards living from the only place where true happiness is consistent.

 There are many truths that can be found within the teachings of the great Hindu seers and sages, but perhaps there is no lesson as important as the one given to us by Ramana Maharshi, the saint of Arunachala.
 Maharshi told us that to perceive beyond the illusions of the physical and mental realms, we can ask ourselves one simple question.
-To remove the veil of ignorance, connect with the one divine reality, and live beyond the grasps of the ego, Maharshi told us to ask ourselves ‘Who am I?’
+To remove the veil of ignorance, connect with the one divine reality, and live beyond the grasp of the ego, Maharshi told us to ask ourselves ‘Who am I?’

 What is the Ego:

 There are a variety of aspects of one’s self that make up the ego.
-When you label, judge, compare, and contrast yourself with others, you are making egotistical distinctions that separates yourself from the truer connectivness of reality.
+When you label, judge, compare, and contrast yourself with others, you are making egotistical distinctions that separate yourself from the truer connectedness of reality.
 Whenever you think of yourself as actually being your physical body, personality, thoughts, emotions, and societal roles, you are associating with your ego.
 While this part of ourselves tells us that we are a solid and separate entity that is different from the rest of humanity, the truth is that we are not.
 In spirituality, this false sense of ‘I’ is the illusion of self.

 Hindu mystics and Buddhist monks point to a number of spiritual truths that show us how an individual’s self-image is not as solid or real as they come to believe.
 Teachings about impermanence tell us that everything in this universe is in a state of constant transformation, which means that our bodies, thoughts, and emotions are actually inherently ungraspable.
-Furthermore, the law of karma tells us that the there is a cause and effect relationship that assists in the construction of your ego, your thoughts, and your beliefs.
+Furthermore, the law of karma tells us that there is a cause-and-effect relationship that assists in the construction of your ego, your thoughts, and your beliefs.
 While you may think that you are a solid and fixed individual, the truth is that the actions you have taken and the reactions caused by your behavior continue the ongoing process of shaping who you are.

 The Illusion of Self: